dzungpv/mitsubishi2MQTT/README.md

 This circuit using by the author (ESP8266), here is some [boards](https://github.com/dzungpv/mitsubishi2MQTT/blob/master/hardware/Before_Install.jpg) before install.
 More pictures in [`hardware`](https://github.com/dzungpv/mitsubishi2MQTT/tree/master/hardware) folder.

-You can also use `ESP32` module for more processing power:
+You can also use `ESP32` (including ESP32-S2, ESP32-S3 and ESP32-C3) module for more processing power:
-- If using ESP32 by default app use **UART0** (TX - GPIO 1, RX - GPIO 3)
+- ESP32 by default app use **UART0** (TX - GPIO 1, RX - GPIO 3)
+- ESP32-S2 by default app use **UART0** (TX - GPIO 43, RX - GPIO 44)
+- ESP32-S3 by default app use **UART0** (TX - GPIO 43, RX - GPIO 44)
+- ESP32-C3 by default app use **UART0** (TX - GPIO 21, RX - GPIO 20)
-- You can assign any compatible pin in the SETUP->OTHERS to use custom pin, example TX: 26, RX: 27, check ESP-32 manual for pin.
+- You can assign any compatible pin in the SETUP->OTHERS to use custom pin, example TX: 26, RX: 27, check ESP32 manual for pin.
 When TX and RX set it will use **UART1** port.
 - Better not using UART0, it is default for logs and flash the chip.